 In the spring of 2006 a ceremonial ground-breaking took place at the site of FCHUM’s future home.
 Pastors, Board members, FCHUM Staff and Volunteers, Metro Council people, and other civic & community leaders put shovels to ground to celebrate the beginning of the “Building To Serve” campaign.
 In May the Executive Director paid Beulah Presbyterian $1.00 and signed the first lease for the new property.
 With the beginning of the new fiscal year in July 2006, the part-time IFAC assistant position was expanded into a full-time IFAC Assistant & Development Coordinator position.
 The Fall brought about some new beginnings in the Highview community with FCHUM providing leadership in the establishment of the Highview Business Association, the Highview Fall Festival and the Highview Holiday Fest.
 Santa Claus made an appearance on a bulldozer at the new property promising that work would soon begin.

 2007 would be a year of great accomplishments in building the new facility located on Beulah Presbyterian’s property.
-ST. Gabriel’s Men’s Club held the first annual Basketball challenge versus Metro government employees to raise funds for the Building To Serve Campaign, an Applebee’s Pancake Breakfast was also held.
+ST. Gabriel’s Men’s Club held a Basketball challenge versus Metro government employees to raise funds for the Building To Serve Campaign, an Applebee’s Pancake Breakfast was also held.
 Cedar Creek Baptist organized a fund-raising event at Outback Restaurant as well.
 By mid-spring the foundation had been dug, and the driveway and parking lots had also been laid out.
 By summer framing had begun.
 FCHUM was blessed with an additional church joining when Fairmount Baptist joined during the late summer of 2007.
 With the resignation of the IFAC Case Worker/Development Coordinator it was decided to revert that position back to a part-time IFAC case worker only.
 That position was filled in the fall.
 In September FCHUM held a putt-putt tournament.

 2008, the year celebrating the ministries’ 20th anniversary saw the addition of yet another church, LifeBridge Christian, and the completion of the new facility.
 It was also decided to create a 20th anniversary quilt.
 On April 1st, 2008 the IFAC started operations at the new site.
 The Central Office relocated in mid-April and the ADC opened on April 29th in its new home.
 By the end of April all of FCHUM operations had consolidated under one roof at 9300 Beulah Church Road.
 FCHUM had crossed over Jordan and entered the Promised Land.
 On Wednesday May 28th a ribbon-cutting was held and on Saturday June 14th FCHUM held a special service celebrating 20 years of uniting congregations and the community in service!
 During the summer it was decided to once again separate the Administrative Assistant and Bookkeeper positions due to increased work load in those areas.
 In late summer FCHUM began serving as a Meals On Wheels site under Metro Nutrition management.